 People in Spey Bay were not militant in their adherence to environmentalism, much as they worried about the future of the planet and its myriad inhabitants.
-Although they are aware of 'tipping point' arguments about species extinction, sea level rises and the extraction of fossil fuels, they see themselves as being at a place in history in which there is still time to prevent catastrophe.
+Although they are aware of 'tipping-point' arguments about species extinction, sea-level rises, and the extraction of fossil fuels, they see themselves as being at a place in history in which there is still time to prevent catastrophe.
 Their everyday practice and ethics reflect a striving for stability, and this is true of their attitudes to technology as much as anything.
 They did not dwell on dystopian visions of the future and their concerns about the future of human reproduction were suggestive rather than expectant.
-They did not assume that ART would lead to human endangerment, but instead hoped that those with the power to do so considered such hypothetical risks when developing, promoting and providing treatments to infertile people.
+They did not assume that ART would lead to human endangerment, but instead hoped that those with the power to do so considered such hypothetical risks when developing, promoting, and providing treatments for infertility.
 As Sophie pointed out in her example of selective breeding in agriculture, some technical intervention in reproduction can be desirable, and technology is not necessarily degenerative or endangering.
-The difficulty is in achieving a balance between individual desires and collective wellbeing, or present needs and future consequences.
+The difficulty is in achieving a balance between individual desires and collective well-being, or present needs and future consequences.
 Envisioning a future in which people have become over-reliant on ART to reproduce, people in Spey Bay worried that there would be a cumulative effect of choices which favour individual desires over collective goods.
 For them, the future is the accumulation of those choices, which can build up like waste or pollution and create loss and death.

-While we are used to thinking of Euro-American kinship and reproduction in terms of biogenetic substances being inherited through the generations, in an ecological ethic of reproduction, the emphasis is on the environments parents create and leave behind for future generations.
+While we are used to thinking of Euro-American kinship and reproduction in terms of biogenetic substances being inherited through the generations, in an ecological ethic of reproduction, the emphasis is on the environments that parents create and leave behind for future generations.
 In this ethic, having children is about passing on stable environments in which they can thrive.
-This is an important departure from established understandings of kinship in both the anthropology of Britain (and the Western world more generally) and in the literature on ART.
-Not only does it suggest that people are thinking about more than biogenetic inheritances or kin relations when it comes to reproduction, but that fertility emerges from good human-environment relations.
-This complicates a cultural model in which reproduction that humans simply reproduce through their own gametes.
-It provokes a change of scale in perception to take account of the fact that, in order to be fertile, humans must have access to good enough environments in which to conceive, gestate, give birth to and nurture children.
-The greater awareness of infertility that has come alongside the development of ART and the increasing age of women having their first child have both contributed to a sense that fertility cannot be taken for granted and that pregnancy is achieved.
+This is an important departure from established understandings of kinship both in the anthropology of Britain (and the Western world more generally) and in the literature on ART.
+It suggests not only that people are thinking about more than biogenetic inheritances or kin relations when it comes to reproduction, but also that fertility emerges from good human-environment relations.
+This complicates a cultural model in which reproduction consists of the mixing of particular bodily substances and with it the implication that humans simply reproduce through their own gametes.
+It provokes a change of scale in perception to take account of the fact that, in order to be fertile, humans must have access to good-enough environments in which to conceive, gestate, give birth to, and nurture children.
+The greater awareness of infertility that has accompanied the development of ART and the increasing age of women having their first child have both contributed to a sense that fertility cannot be taken for granted and that pregnancy is achieved.
 In the ecological ethic of reproduction, which is informed by concerns about species endangerment and the effects of pollution and climate change as well as greater popular awareness of human infertility, fertility is not an essential property of persons, but is made through creating stable environments.